wongzit/wongzit.github.io/_posts/2d-icss-analyses-with-icssgen-and-icsscsv/2021-05-31-2d-icss-analyses-with-icssgen-and-icsscsv.md

 # 2D-ICSS analyses of 1-methylazulene

 2D-ICSS analyses of 1-methylazulene would be discussed in this section.
-All files in this section could be download from here.
+All files in this section could be download from [*here*](https://github.com/wongzit/blogFiles/tree/main/blog_ICSSgen_ICSScsv).

 1-Methylazulene was optimized at ωB97X-D/6-31G(d) level of theory with Gaussian 16 B.01 package.
 The optimized azulene is located on XY plane (Figure 1).
 Two 2D-ICSS maps would be plotted on the XY plane with Z = 0 and Z = 1, in the range of X from -7 to 7 and Y from -6 6 Å. The input files were created by ICSSgen (Figure 2) and submitted to Gaussian calculations.